ChampChase

 The outcome

-ChampChase shipped to open beta — installable on TestFlight for iPhone and on Google Play for Android, built in roughly 15 weeks, solo.
+ChampChase shipped to open beta — free to play while the beta runs, installable on TestFlight for iPhone and on Google Play for Android, built in roughly 15 weeks, solo.
 A real, playable game in real testers' hands, not a slide deck.

-It's the depth-proof behind the range: I don't just plan software — I design it, build it, and ship it, all the way to a live product.
+It's the depth-proof behind the rest of this site: I don't just plan software — I design it, build it, and ship it, all the way to a live product.
 If I can carry a game this size alone, a website, prototype or internal tool is well within reach.